 Why you should anonymise CVs

-So, we believe that anonymising CVs is an important first step to start removing bias from a process and as a result starting to make even better hiring decisions while bringing diversity of thought into your organisation.
+So, we believe that anonymised CVs are an important first step to start removing bias from a process and as a result starting to make even better hiring decisions while bringing diversity of thought into your organisation.

 The types of information you should remove

 Sacre Bleu!
-Get these off there right now
+Get these off of CVs right now

 - Photos - what you look like very rarely has anything to do with how well you can do a job (except maybe modelling - but even then beauty is subjective).
 A photo can subject you to affinity bias causing you to prefer people who look like you.